 This is sometimes started as early as 12-24 months of age.
 It should definitely be started as soon as it is clear that a child is not growing normally due to Turner syndrome.

-Growth hormone therapy can be given as a single daily dose, usually at night.
-It has been shown to increase the final height by as much as 10 cm.
+Growth hormone replacement therapy has been shown to increase the final height by as much as 10 cm.

 Growth hormone therapy is generally continued until a child reaches a bone age of 14.
 This means that her bones are the same as the bones of a child without Turner syndrome at age 14.